preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 Authentication screens
 =============================================

-**This option is available in Omnia 7.5.
-Work on the page is ongoing.**

-Using this option you can create authentication screens to be used for Omnia users in this business profile, using these settings:
+Using this option you can create authentication screens to be used for Omnia users in this business profile.
+These are the settings available:

 .. image:: authentications-screens-bp.png